SUPPORT LINE 1300 85 85 84

 Based on the evidence, clarify your own personal view of alcohol and other drugs.
 For example, it’s up to you whether your child drinks or not, but when making your decision consider the Australian alcohol guidelines which state that the safest option for children and people under 18 is not to drink.
-The guidelines show evidence that parental monitoring and family rules about alcohol do reduce the likelihood of young people drinking.

 Keep the conversation relaxed.
 Use relevant topics on the TV and radio, or an upcoming party, as an opportunity to talk about alcohol and drugs.
 Try to have the conversation in a quiet and comfortable environment e.g. the family dinner table.

 Find out your child’s views about alcohol and other drugs.
 Talk about what they would do in different situations.

 Using the drug facts section of this website, make sure your child has the right information about alcohol and drugs and correct any myths.
 It’s about a deeper discussion than ‘just say no’.
 Talk about the benefits as well as the harms of different drugs, and reasons why someone might use them.
 Don’t exaggerate the harms as it will make you sound less credible.